Mechanical Engineering Laboratory

-Martials Science LAB
+Martials Science Laboratory

-The materials lab houses a wide range of facilities for material microsctructure examination and properties testing.
+The materials laboratory houses a wide range of facilities for material microsctructure examination and properties testing.
 Equipment incudes microscopes and various properties testers for tensile testing, fatigue testing, wear testing, corrosion testing, hardness testing and impact testing.

-Dynamics and Control LAB
+Dynamics and Control Laboratory

-There are many computer labs available with CAD and Finite Element Modelling Software.
+There are many computer laboratories available with CAD and Finite Element Modelling Software.
 The primary packages used are CREO and AUTODESK Simulation for FEA modelling.
 Student will be using these design software from their first year of study.

 Your campus, your DMU

 Want to find out where you would study and spend time?

 We've got you covered, take a look at our Virtual Open Day to see the list of our campus buildings and student facilities.

 Institution of Mechanical Engineers and the Institution of Engineering and Technology